yasirkhan380/laryngeal-cancer/README.md

 Creation of a specific disease module for Laryngeal Cancer to be used in [Synthea<sup>TM</sup> synthetic patient generator](https://github.com/synthetichealth/synthea)

+## Synthetic dataset of laryngeal cancer patients

+In the 'datasets' ditionary we give you accesses to the datasets we generated and used to validate our module.
+If you are intressted in the results you can produce with the module feel free to analyze the datasets yourself.

+Dataset C32-1 (Prevalence approach): This dataset contains XXX patients and simulates a realistic prevalence of laryngeal cancer.
+Dataset C32-2 (Enriched approach): The second dataset was designed to let as many patients as possible suffer from laryngeal cancer.
+Dataset C32-3 (Cohort approach):

 ## Installation Synthea

 Testing and using of the module can be achieved after following the installation, described in [https://github.com/synthetichealth/synthea/wiki/Developer-Setup-and-Running](https://github.com/synthetichealth/synthea/wiki/Developer-Setup-and-Running).
 The module file needs to be pasted into the `modules` directory.
 Synthea by default uses all of its modules (together with intrinsic population and lifecycle data).